captain0jay/prep/src/content/docs/DSA/detaileddoubly.md

 ---
 title: Detailed Doubly Linked List in C++
-discription: Learn about doubly linked lists in C++ and how to implement them.
+description: Learn about doubly linked lists in C++ and how to implement them.
 ---

 ### 1. **Node Structure**